TechplexEngineer/goNTCore/README.md

-# ntcore
+# goNTCore

-> Currently under development.
-Help is wanted.
-Read TODO list below for a better understanding what needs to get done.

-GoLang implementation of WPILibs ntcore package.
-This repository should stay private until it has been fully tested and implemented properly.
+GoLang implementation of the WPILib ntcore software.

+## What is Network Tables?
+Network Tables is a network protocol for a key-value store which can be read from and written to by multiple remote clients.
+A central server, most often running on a FIRST FRC robot controller, is responsible for providing information consistency and for facilitating communication between clients.

 ## Network Table V3

-To view the standards that this package follows read [NetworkTable3](https://github.com/technomancers/goNTCore/blob/master/networktables3.adoc)
+To view the standards that this package follows read [NetworkTables v3 Spec](https://github.com/wpilibsuite/allwpilib/tree/main/ntcore/doc)

-## TODO
+## TODO (possibly out of date)

 - [x] Create all the possible Entry types
   - Include a way to Marshal and Unmarshal them